Premium cardiovascular health formula

 You may also like…

-- Reduces the growth of pathogenic bacteria while promoting the growth of beneficial bacteria
+- Reduces the growth of pathogenic bacteria while promoting the growth of beneficial bacteria like Bifidobacterium and akkermansia.

 - Proven to help prevent traveler’s and antibiotic-induced diarrhea